AquaAuma/FishGlob_data/metadata_docs/README.md

 ## English Channel - FR-CGFS
-- There was a big change in 2015 when they switched to a new vessel, with subsequent changes in catchability
+- There was a change in 2015 when they switched to a new vessel, with subsequent changes in catchability, issue is not fixed at this point, see [issue #6](https://github.com/AquaAuma/FishGlob_data/issues/6)

 ## Gulf of Alaska - GOA